dimasherdian/wol-updater/README.md

 It started with a simple frustration.
 The legacy updater for Wars of Liberty looked outdated and lacked visual appeal.
 Then, the developers released a new C# launcher that behaved surprisingly similar to a Java application.
 That sparked a thought: *"Why not just build it in Java from the start?"*

 But the real breaking point came during an update.
 I used the new official launcher to update the mod to the latest version.
-Everything seemed fine until I hit "Play"—the game immediately crashed with an error.
+Everything seemed fine until I hit "Play"-the game immediately crashed with an error.

 I spent an entire day trying to fix that error.
 The last thing I wanted was to re-download gigabytes of mod data all over again just because an update process corrupted a few files.